Disposable experiment of monetary tensile strength.

 While the bill is inflating, there is a competing force directing the points towards the position that they started at.
 The farther the points stray from “home”, the stronger that pull force is applied.
 Similarly, the closer points are to the bulge points, the stronger that bulge force is applied.
 As a result, the points will naturally find some equilibrium between those two forces, and you can achieve a desired result by adjusting the strength of those forces relative to each other.

 After 20 frames of the bill inflating, I set the script to change the way those “holding” forces are calculated.
-There is still some bulge force happening, but rather than having the points spring towards their initial position, they spring towards the position of least resistance -**based on the initial pattern, and the orientation of the segment before it**.
+There is still some bulge force happening, but rather than having the points spring towards their initial position, they spring towards the position of least resistance -**relative to the current state of the segment that it’s directly attached to**.
 It uses the segment before it as a “ground-truth” to decide where it’s supposed to be in relation.
 The behavior is sort of like memory-wire or silly-band sort of situation, where it tends to create pieces of the initial design within the cloud of line.
 An interesting property of this is that areas that are denser in points allow for more flexibility than features that are made up of less points.
 You can see this in the features that stick out long and straight while others have more flexibility like in the following example.
 The details illustrated by fewer points are stiffer.

 These are the main principals I used to animate this piece.
 I simulated the bill’s entrance in reverse – I move the end point downward each frame and apply that local-offset holding force to get the rest to come down with it (these frames are then played backwards to have the bill jump into frame).